Struggling with New Year’s Resolutions and Body Image? 4 Healthier Alternatives in Salt Lake City, Utah

 As a therapist, I want you to know your mental health matters.

 Please, above all, know that you are good enough.
 If you choose to make none of these suggestions, that’s ok!
 If you do nothing else this year other than breathe and survive.
-You are more than enough, and you deserve self-care and compassion so please be generous and understanding with each other.
+You are more than enough, and you deserve self-care and compassion, so please be generous and understanding with each other.

-Online Therapy in Utah
+Online Eating Disorder Therapy in Salt Lake City, Utah

 Eating disorder therapy isn’t the only counseling service I provide at this Northern Utah Counseling Clinic.
 Other mental health services provided by Maple Canyon Therapy include anxiety therapy, binge eating disorder treatment, body image therapy, and trauma therapy, including for birth trauma in Utah.